 How much power your particular panels produce matters because it’ll give you an idea of how much power your array will generate, and how much of your current electricity use (more on that in a minute) your panels will offset.

 The average solar panel wattage is 350 watts, and solar panels range from around 250 to 400 watts or slightly above.
-We’ll go ahead and use 350 watts in our calculation below, but feel free to ask Uprise about the wattage of the panels included in your design.
+Uprise typically installs 400-watt panels, so we’ll go ahead and use 400 watts in our calculation below, but feel free to ask about the wattage of the panels included in your design.

 Solar panel size will help determine how many panels can physically fit on your roof.
 Solar panels are typically around five feet long and three feet wide.